wofsauge/IsaacDocs/docs/tutorials/Using-Additional-Lua-Files.md

 -- Back up the vanilla require function so that we can restore it later. local vanillaRequire = require

--- Define acustom require function that will keep track of which paths are required. local function patchedRequire(file) __MY_MOD_REQUIRED_PATHS[file] = true return vanillaRequire(file)
+-- Define a custom require function that will keep track of which paths are required. local function patchedRequire(file) __MY_MOD_REQUIRED_PATHS[file] = true return vanillaRequire(file)